bronson/gird/README.md

 ## Thoughts

 This script is intended to protect against driver bugs and cosmic rays.
 Cryptographic integrity is _not_ a design goal.

 It uses sha1 because, at least on my computers, it's significantly faster than all other algorithms, including md5 and cksum.

 ## TODO

-* How should Gird handle hidden files and directories?  (right now it ignores them)
 * Show progress: what directory we're in
   * gird --verbose and gird --silent
 * Add explicit arguments for gird --add and gird --verify